Paolo Marinelli

-Paolo Marinelli (born 10 April 1995 in Rijeka) is a Croatian professional basketball player for Évreux of the French second-tier Pro B league.
+Paolo Marinelli (born 10 April 1995) is a Croatian professional basketball player for Kvarner 2010 of the Croatian second-tier First Men's Basketball League.
 Standing at 1.91 m, he plays at the point guard position.

 Professional career

 Marinelli started playing basketball for the youth selection of KK Jadran, before joining Akademija Vujčić in 2011.
 He made his senior debut against KK Alkar in A-1 Liga in February 2012, when he played 7 minutes.

-After debut he became regular player for Split, playing in A-1 Liga and Adriatic League.
+After his debut he became regular player for Split, playing in A-1 Liga and Adriatic League.

 In August 2013, Marinelli signed four-year contract with Union Olimpija.

-In his first season in Ljubljana, Marinelli had minor role in team, playing 9 games in Adriatic League.
+In his first season in Ljubljana, Marinelli had a minor role in the team, playing 9 games in Adriatic League.

-After struggling with injuries in Olimpija roster in November 2014 Marinelli get more chance on pitch.
-On 3 December 2014 he scored career-high 18 points in an 89 - 67 win over Szolnoki Olaj KK (Round 8, Eurocup).
+After struggling with injuries in Olimpija roster in November 2014 Marinelli got more chances on the pitch.
+On 3 December 2014, he scored a career-high 18 points in an 89 - 67 win over Szolnoki Olaj KK (Round 8, Eurocup).

 On 11 August 2015 he was loaned to Kvarner 2010 of the Croatian A-1 Liga for the 2015–16 season.

 On 7 November 2021, Marinelli signed in Belgium with Belfius Mons-Hainaut of the BNXT League.

 In December 2021, Marinelli signed with Évreux of the French second-tier Pro B league.